Suppression of errors in collectively coded information: Experimental model

-qPCR analysis revealed that the wildtype strand was consistently amplified more than the mutant strand over 30 cycles of VCG extension, supporting the hypothesis that competitive strand interactions {favor wildtype proliferation and effectively suppress the mutant }(Fig.~\ref{fig:experiment}E, Supp.
-Sec.
-VII).
+qPCR analysis revealed that the wildtype allele was consistently amplified more than the mutant allele over 30 cycles of VCG extension; competitive oligo interactions favor wildtype proliferation and effectively suppress the mutant (Fig.~\ref{fig:experiment}E, Supp.~Sec.~VI).
+Notably, this suppression effect is time-dependent: before cycle 10 the mutant is strongly suppressed, while from cycles 10 to 20, wildtype and mutant grow with equal speed until pool stasis.
+We define a `wt advantage' metric as the ratio of wildtype and mutant amplification at pool stasis (i.e., at cycle 30).

-To investigate the role of VCG architecture in mutation suppression, we varied the system's `virtualness'—defined as the number of overlapping strands encoding the genome—by constructing VCGs with 12, 6, or 3 strand pairs (Fig.~3C, Supp.~Table~II).
-All of these sets of strands encode the same 60 bp genome but differ in the number of distinct potential reverse complement binding partners available to each strand.
-Lower virtualness (e.g., the 3-strand VCG) more closely resembles a real physical circular genome in that it has low redundancy measured by how many different strands cover a given subsequence of the genome.
-We observed stronger suppression of mutant amplification in higher-virtualness VCGs across all mutant input levels we tested, including 2.5\% (Fig.~\ref{fig:virtualness}A--B), 5\% (Supp.~Fig.~S6), and 25\% (Supp.~Fig.~S7).
-In the 12-strand VCG, the wildtype outcompeted the mutant by over 10-fold, while in the 3-strand VCG, the amplification advantage for the wildtype was nearly absent (Fig.~\ref{fig:virtualness}D).
+To investigate the role of VCG architecture in mutation suppression, we varied the system's `virtualness' $V$ -- defined as the number of overlapping oligo pairs encoding the genome -- by constructing VCGs with 12, 6, or 3 oligo pairs (Fig.~\ref{fig:virtualness}A, Supp.~Table~II).
+All of these sets of oligos encode the same 60~bp genome but differ in the number of distinct potential reverse complement binding partners available to each oligo.
+Lower virtualness (e.g., the 3-oligo VCG) more closely resembles a real physical circular genome in that it has low redundancy measured by how many different oligos cover a given subsequence of the genome.
+We observed stronger suppression of mutant amplification in higher-virtualness VCGs across all mutant input levels we tested, including 2.5\% (Supp.~Fig.~S4), 5\% (Fig.~\ref{fig:virtualness}A; Supp.~Fig.~S5), and 25\% (Supp.~Fig.~S6).
+In the 12-oligo VCG, the wildtype outcompeted the mutant by over 10-fold, while in the 3-oligo VCG, the amplification advantage for the wildtype was nearly absent (Fig.~\ref{fig:virtualness}B).